Anti-Racist, Anti-Fascism

 Fight racism and fascism

-Britain's first major, organized anti-fascist resistance was the Battle of Cable Street on October 4, 1936, where roughly 200,000–300,000 Londoners blocked Oswald Mosley’s British Union of Fascists from marching through the East End.
-Locals, including Jewish and Irish communities, built barricades, resulting in violent clashes.
+Britain's first major, organised anti-fascist resistance was the Battle of Cable Street on October 4, 1936, where roughly 200,000–300,000 Londoners blocked Oswald Mosley’s British Union of Fascists from marching through the East End.

 A Common Thread